Omodaka9375/ratatui/README.md

 - **Zero-JS** — add `data-*` attributes to your HTML, include one `<script>`.
 A CMS bar appears; click **Edit**, change text/images/theme, click **Publish**.
 No code written.
 - **Full API** — import `knob`, `bind`, `derive`, and build reactive interfaces programmatically.

-> **See it, don't read it.** The [live demo](https://omodaka9375.github.io/ratatui/) is a self-demonstrating page — every element on it is editable, right now.
-(It's the repo's root `index.html`, served via GitHub Pages.)
+> [Live demo](https://omodaka9375.github.io/ratatui/) is a self-demonstrating page — every element on it is editable.

 ---

 # For Users

-This section is for people who want to add an editable layer to a page — no framework knowledge required.
+This section is for people who want to add an CMS layer to a page — no framework knowledge required.

 ## Install